 Lewis and Clark recorded visiting the “Quathlapotle Nation” on November 5, 1805.
 Seven canoes from the village accompanied them a few miles down the river.
 On March 29, 1806, Lewis and Clark visited Cathlapotle and traded with the Cathlapotle people for several hours.
 They camped nearby at a place now called Wapato Portage, near present day Carty Lake.

 “…I observed on the Chanel which passes on the Stard Side of this Island a Short distance above its lower point is Situated a large village, the front of which occupies nearly ¼ of a mile fronting the Chanel, and closely Connected, I counted 14 houses in front here the river widens to about 1 ½ miles…” (Clark, November 5, 1805).

-This passage was taken from the Lewis and Clark Expedition Journal.
-William Clark is describing their first pass by the Cathlapotle Village on November 5, 1805.
-The expedition later returns to the area and meets members of the Cathlapotle Village on March 29, 1806.
+–William Clark; Cathlapotle Village; November 5, 1805.
+The expedition later returned to the area and meets members of the Cathlapotle Village on March 29, 1806.

 Fort Vancouver, the first Euro-American trading settlement in the Northwest, was established by the Hudson Bay Company in 1825 and served as a center for fur trade and other commerce.
 The Cathlapotle people and other native people of the Columbia River were frequent visitors to the fort.

 The Carty Family claimed the land upon which Cathlapotle and the Wapato Portage site are situated in 1839 or 1840.
 The family used the land for farming, cattle grazing, hunting, fishing, and logging.
 They also built a homestead in the vicinity of the present day Plankhouse.
 The Cathlapotle archaeological site was left untouched until the early 1990’s.